 Employee Benefits & Compensation

-He focuses on designing, reviewing, and implementing a wide range of benefit and compensation programs structured to suit growth companies, as well as other manufacturing and service businesses.
-This experience has given Roger special expertise in the tax, securities, and accounting considerations applicable to these programs, with a particular emphasis on the unique issues faced by start-up and growth companies.
-Roger works with clients to structure compensation and benefit programs to cover the full range of equity and cash compensation arrangements, including stock options and purchase plans, 401(k) plans, employee stock ownership plans (ESOPs), cafeteria plans, nonqualified deferred compensation plans, and severance and other fringe-benefit arrangements.
-Roger also is actively engaged in counseling clients on fiduciary duty issues with respect to employee benefit plans.
+Roger had focused on designing, reviewing, and implementing a wide range of benefit and compensation programs structured to suit growth companies, as well as other manufacturing and service businesses.
+This experience gave Roger special expertise in the tax, securities, and accounting considerations applicable to these programs, with a particular emphasis on the unique issues faced by start-up and growth companies.
+Roger worked with clients to structure compensation and benefit programs to cover the full range of equity and cash compensation arrangements, including stock options and purchase plans, 401(k) plans, employee stock ownership plans (ESOPs), cafeteria plans, nonqualified deferred compensation plans, and severance and other fringe-benefit arrangements.
+Roger also counseled clients on fiduciary duty issues with respect to employee benefit plans.

-Roger has written and spoken extensively on employee benefits and executive compensation issues.EDUCATION:
+In addition to his work for clients, Roger wrote and spoke extensively on employee benefits and executive compensation issues.EDUCATION:

 - J.D., University of Chicago Law School, 1989